Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 I hope they’ll save you time honing in on the ones that best suit your needs to pre-read.
 As always, keep in mind that the unique needs of every community are different, so I do recommend you read any text you’re going to use in your classroom.

 It seems to me that the graphic novel genre is particularly exploding in the middle grade category.
-There are SO MANY wonderful ones to choose from!
+There are SO MANY wonderful ones to choose from for your classroom.

 These are five of my favorites that take on some bigger issues, though I also hear amazing things about the fun and readability of the new crossover graphic novel versions of The Percy Jackson, Babysitter’s Club, and Wings of Fire series sets.